 -The Guardian premiere of "Weekend" in 2009; my EP premiere on New Yorker in 2008, words by Sasha Frere-Jones.

--A few years later the first set of EPs released by Phantasy, including versions of my songs made by Four Tet and Memory Tapes among others.
+-A few years later the first set of EPs released by Phantasy, including versions of my songs made by Four Tet, Memory Tapes and Appleblim amongst others.

--The Novas Frequencias festival show of 2013, opening for Tim Hecker, with many pieces of melodies that would later be used in the album Ancient Mocean.
+-The Novas Frequencias festival show of 2013, playing with no body presence, hidden in a black + christmas lights ambience, opening for the Tim Hecker band.
+I played with many pieces of melodies that would later be used in the album Ancient Mocean.
 It was in Rio de Janeiro, where I spent the previous day eating shrimp on the beach and walking through Ipanema, the land of my idols Vinicius and Tom.

--In 2017, Ride made me very proud and honored to have one of my best works to date- the rework created and produced for a the Ride song ("Home is a Feeling")- released on the japanese edition of the "Weather Diaries" album.
-The piece, which is pretty much a reimagination and a recomposition inspired by ALL Ride discography, is called "A Creamy Crambled Suite For a Ride".
+-In 2017, Ride made me very proud and honored to have one of my best works to date- the rework created and produced for a the Ride song ("Home is a Feeling"), my best invention so far I believe- released on the japanese edition of the "Weather Diaries" album.
+And also on Ride's 2018 remix album, "Waking Up In Another Town", where the song occupies all the B side of the double vinyl (4 sides) and share inches with Mogwai and Jefre Cantu-Ledesma amongst others.
+The piece, which is pretty much a reimagination and a recomposition inspired by ALL Ride and other shoegaze bands discographies, is called "A Creamy Crambled Suite For a Ride".
 Listen to the complete, 25 minutes long version here.
-Buy here: https://www.discogs.com/Ride-Weather-Diari…/release/10447152
+Buy here: https://www.discogs.com/Ride-Weather-Diari…/release/10447152.
+25 minutes of music on 2 Ride records, something that is completely memorable for me and honors me a lot.

 return to the home